alpacahq/typescript-sdk/README.md

 - `resource` is the REST resource (ex. `account`, `orders`, `assets`, etc.)
 - `method` is the HTTP method (ex. `get`, `post`, `put`, `delete`, etc.)

 Since the client is fully-typed 😁, you can use your IDE to explore the available methods and their parameters.
-The methods are also documented in the source code.
+The methods are also documented below.

+#### Methods

+##### Trade

 | Path                                 | Method(s)                        |
 | :----------------------------------- | :------------------------------- |